 When selecting a product, make sure to select a one that is compliant with the SANS 10400-xa building laws.
 As a matter of fact, if you live in Johannesburg or Western Cape you should be using the 135mm products.
 Durban can use 100mm products where it doesn’t get too cold.

 Reflective Insulation – Types of insulation

 Materials with reflective properties are used to resist radiant heat flow.
 This happens because of its high reflectivity and it also has low emissivity (ability to re-radiate heat).
 Additionally, reflective insulation relies on a 25mm layer of air next to the shiny surface.
 Heat flow through the product changes, depending on which way the heat is flowing through the product.

-Reflective insulation is an aluminum foil (shiny) laminated to plastic or paper and comes in long rolls.
-When dust settles on the reflective surface it slowly starts to reduce its performance.
+Reflective insulation is an aluminium foil (shiny) laminated to plastic or paper and comes in long rolls.
+When the dust settles on the reflective surface it slowly starts to reduce its performance.
 Always face the reflective surfaces downwards or keep them vertical.
-Additionally, with single sided foil the antiglare surface should always face outwards or upwards.
+Additionally, with single-sided foil the antiglare surface should always face outwards or upwards.

 Reflective insulation R-values are supplied as up and down values.
 Depending on where and how the reflective product is installed will change the products total R-value.
 As a matter of fact, make sure system values given by the manufacturer relate to your situation.

 - 45% on cooling and heating energy can be saved with insulation

 - 20% additional cooling and heating energy with wall bulk insulation

 - 5% on winter costs with the right floor product used on your home